Superalgos/Superalgos/README.md

 * **Sensors**: extract raw trades data from exchanges and store it in a standardized format in the form of a JSON file.

-* **Indicators**: process the output of sensors to produce more elaborate data sets.
+* **Indicators**: process the output of sensors and other indicators to produce more elaborate data sets.

 * **Plotters**: create visual representations of data sets to render the information in a human-friendly manner, most likely over the charts.